Coding Quests

 state_machine_playback.travel(anim_name)

-travel() uses the shortest path through the state machine graph to reach the target animation.
-Godot handles the blending automatically based on the transition settings you define in the editor (crossfade duration, blend type).
+travel() uses the shortest path through the state machine graph to reach the target animation, and Godot handles the blending automatically based on the transition settings you define in the editor (crossfade duration, blend type).
+You set up transitions once, then everything looks smooth without another line of code.

 Putting It All Together